 Move on to Budgeting

-Now when you open the Budget sheet you should get an idea of your budget progress for the current month or period.
-Be sure to double check the period start date and set your desired budgeting time period at the top.
+Now when you open the Monthly Budget sheet you should get an idea of your budget progress for the current month or period.

-You can customize your Groups and Categories on the Categories sheet and update your planned budget for each category on the Budget sheet using the New Plan cell.
-Review our getting started steps for the Tiller Budget template for more on how to get started.
+You can further customize your Groups and Categories and update any category budgets that need your attention on the Categories sheet.
+Review our getting started steps for the Foundation template for more on how to get started.